malrau/da_wp_project/Readme.md

 <li>a footer containing information about the web site and referencing a page for requesting help.</li>
 </ul>
 This layout is entirely replicated in the publishers' pages, where the central section element shows the entire publisher's catalogue.
 Each comic book of the catalogue is displayed in the form of a small rectangular card which shows the cover as a thumbnail image, the series name, the issue number, the title, the date of publication and the price.
 By clicking on the title or image one is redirected to a page entirely dedicated to the selected comic book.
 This page keeps the site header and footer, but it has no navigation panel and the central section is designed differently with respect to the publishers' and main page sections.
 The different behaviour is toggled by its different class name (the class name of the home and publishers' pages is <i>products</i>, the classname of the comic book page is <i>product</i>).
 In this section the comic book cover appears as a larger image and, in addition to the information contained in the publisher's page, a description of the story, the number of pages and the authors are present.
 Moreover, this is the page from where the comic book can be bought.
+The site also has a register/login functionality to help manage state and perform actions such as buying and adding/removing/updating products.
+The <i>register.html</i> page has two forms, one for registration, one for login, if already registered.
+The first form allows inserting user data and profile into the user management database (this form only allows for the creation of customer roles, while administrator roles need interaction through the database API), the second one checks if the user is already present in the database and allows the creation of cookies that keep track of the buying process.
+The registration process forces the association of the new user to the <i>customer</i> user role with <i>buy</i> permissions.
+In fact the query that inserts the user ID into the establishing table hard codes roleID = 2, which is then associated to permission = 2 (permission to buy).
 </p>
 </br>
 <h3>Server-side interactions</h3>